robot-exploration/robot-exploration.github.io/_posts/my_advising_philosophy.md

 or years, but I expect students to graduate with at least a few substantial pieces of work that form a coherent narrative.

-I see part of my job as helping you prepare for your next step.
+I see part of my job as helping students prepare for their next step.
 A PhD develops deep thinking, problem-solving, and communication skills that are valuable in nearly any career path—whether that's academia, industry, startups, or something else.
 I’m here to support you with advice, letters, connections, and guidance as